 Deirdre Bennett is a practicing interdisciplinary artist and a lecturer of contemporary art practice for Perth College UHI, Scotland.
 She has a Master Degree in Fine Art and a BA (Hons) Fine Art (1st Class) from Cardiff Metropolitan University.

-Born outside a rural town in Southern Ireland, I grew up with nature as my companion, an escape from a house full to bursting with brothers.
-I spent many summers swimming in the lakes and all seasons walking by the canals and waterways, exploring woods, climbing trees and skipping through farmers fields (Sometimes procuring a veg or two to take home for dinner).
-I have always loved having the natural world around me, in many ways it fuels my creative spirit, makes me feel at peace.
-However, I am also avidly interested in new technologies and increasingly find myself frustrated by my love of tech and the damage it causes to our planet, the affects it seems to have on our social behaviour; and the how it seems to drive a wedge between people instead of giving us more time to explore our humanity, creativity and bringing us closer together.
+Born outside a rural town in Southern Ireland, she grew up with nature as a companion, an escape from a house full to bursting with brothers.
+She spent many summers swimming in the lakes and all seasons walking by the canals and waterways, exploring woods, climbing trees and skipping through farmers fields (Sometimes procuring a veg or two to take home for dinner).
+She has always loved having the natural world around her, in many ways it fuels her creative spirit, makes her feel at peace.
+However, she is also avidly interested in new technologies and increasingly finds herself frustrated by her love of tech and the damage it causes to the planet; the affects it seems to have on social behaviour; and the how it seems to drive a wedge between people instead of giving the more time to explore humanity, creativity and bringing people closer together.